CCBDA-UPC/Assignments-2020/Lab06.md

 ### Create a Lambda function

-Go to the AWS Lambda console [https://eu-west-1.console.aws.amazon.com/lambda/](https://eu-west-1.console.aws.amazon.com/lambda/) and create a new function from the blueprint `microservice-http-endpoint-python3` and name it `serverless-controller`.
-Create a new role and name it `serverless-controller-role`.
+Go to the AWS Lambda console [https://eu-west-1.console.aws.amazon.com/lambda/](https://eu-west-1.console.aws.amazon.com/lambda/) and create a new function from the blueprint `microservice-http-endpoint-python` and name it `serverless-controller`.
+Create a new role from AWS policy templates and name it `serverless-controller-role`.
 The role needs to have `Simple microservice permissions - DynamoDB` permission.

-For the **API Gateway trigger** section create a new API that is `Open, which means that your API endpoint is publicly available and can be invoked by all users.
+For the **API Gateway trigger** section create a new API that is `Open`, which means that your API endpoint is publicly available and can be invoked by all users.
 Name it `serverless-controller-API`.

 Use the tags: